sogou/workflow/docs/en/faq.md

 ### How to access HTTP resources through a proxy server

-Method 1 (only applicable to HTTP tasks and unable to redirect): you can create HTTP tasks with the address of the proxy server and set up the **request\_uri** and **Host **headers.
-For example, if you want to visit http://www.sogou.com/ through the proxy server www.proxy.com:8080.
-The method is described as follows:
+Method 1 (only applicable to HTTP tasks and unable to redirect): you can create HTTP tasks with the address of the proxy server and set up the **request\_uri** and **Host** headers.
+For example, if you want to visit http://www.sogou.com/ through the proxy server www.proxy.com:8080 the method is described as follows:

 ~~~cpp
 task = WFTaskFactory::create_http_task("http://www.proxy.com:8080", 0, 0, callback);